octosign/desktop/README.md

 npm start
 ```

 Backends that couldn't be built will be skipped.
 This helps getting the app up and running even if all backend-specific toolsets are not available (like JDK or Go).
-Those backends obviously won't be available so you can fix your local ENV looking at the logged errors if you want.
+Those backends won't be available so you can fix your local ENV looking at the logged errors if you want.

 ## Contributing